soumendukrg/BME595_DeepLearning/Homework-05/README.md

 |LeNet5 Model|     200   |      47.38%       |     35.95%         |

 ### Observation
-- SGD was tried as an optimizer but took more epochs to reach the same loss/accuracy.
+- SGD was tried as an optimizer but took more epochs to reach the same loss/accuracy as Adam.
 - Image Augmentation increased the maximum validation accuracy from 31% to 36%.

 ## REFERENCES
 (1) LeCun, Yann, et al. "Gradient-based learning applied to document recognition."
 Proceedings of the IEEE 86.11 (1998): 2278-2324.

 (2) Krizhevsky, Alex, and Geoffrey Hinton.
 "Learning multiple layers of features from tiny images."
 (2009).